 - Low peak brightness.

 The Anker Capsule 3 Laser is a sub-par choice for serious gaming.
-Its input lag at 60Hz is on the high side, so fast-paced shooters and competitive games feel sluggish, and there's no 120Hz support to help smooth things out.
-It only accepts up to a 4k @ 60Hz signal, which it then downscales to 1080p, and the limited brightness means HDR games don’t really pop.
-On the plus side, colors look alright, so it's suitable for slower single-player titles or turn-based games when you just want something small and easy to set up.
+Its input lag at 60Hz is on the high side, so fast-paced shooters and competitive games feel sluggish; there's also no 120Hz support to help smooth things out.
+It only accepts up to a 4k @ 60Hz signal, which it then downscales to 1080p, and the limited brightness means HDR games don't really pop.
+On the plus side, the colors look alright, making it suitable for slower single-player titles or turn-based games when you just want something small and easy to set up.
 However, most gamers will be better off with a faster, brighter projector.

 - Low peak brightness.